-The Gay Men’s Chorus of Los Angeles has lost one of its most prominent board members as it struggles with allegations of sexually improper behavior by its leadership and a budget shortfall that led the board to consider filing for bankruptcy.
+The Gay Men’s Chorus of Los Angeles has lost one of its most prominent board members as it struggles with allegations of sexually improper behavior by its leadership and a budget shortfall that led the board to consider

 The board of directors held a closed meeting last night to discuss the issues.
 According to a post from GMCLA Chair John Duran, who is the mayor of West Hollywood, the board voted 12 to zero in favor of keeping GMCLA alive.
 Two corporate board members abstained from voting.

 A story about the board meeting today published by the Los Angeles Times revealed that Ariadne Getty, the well-known LGBTQ activist and philanthropist confirmed, has resigned from the GMCLA board because of the allegations.